mguidoti/FSND-p3-log_analysis/README.md

 #### Logviews

 ```
-create view logviews as select time::date as day, count(*) as views from log group by time::date;
+CREATE VIEW logviews as SELECT time::date as day, count(*) as views from log GROUP BY time::date;
 ```

 ```